 I, (show manager) hereby

 certify that (exhibitor)

 participated with (horse)

 in a jumper class at our show.

 Show:

 Date:

 Class description and height of fences:

 Show Manager Signature:

 Show Manager Email:

 Show Manager Contact Phone:

 4-H Exhibitors/Parents/Agents

+This form should be uploaded to the FairEntry system by July 12 or emailed to Sandy Arnold at he orse4h@vt.edu no later than August

-form, youth will not be allowed to enter the jumper class.
-This is only for classes 221 - Junior Jumpers and Class 222 - Senior Jumpers.
+15. Youth will not be allowed to enter the jumper class without this form.
+This is only for classes 221 - Junior Jumpers and Class

+222 - Senior Jumpers.